-- Your full name.
+- Member ID.

 - Your address and phone number.

 - Your date of birth.

 - Name of the doctor or clinic you need to visit.

 - Date of appointment.

 - Time of appointment.

 - Pick-up time after appointment.

-- If you need an attendant to help you. - Any other special needs (like a wheelchair or service animal).
+- If you need an attendant to help you.

+- Any other special needs (like a wheelchair or service animal).